God has blessed UpWorks to accomplish great things in 2017

-- 25 new Life Advocates trained bringing our total to 42 Life Advocates.
+- 25 new Life Advocates trained to bring our total to 42 Life Advocates.

-- 28 clients completed program, 25 with new jobs, 3 enrolled in school
+- 28 participants completed the program, 25 with new jobs, 3 enrolled in school

 - 2 new nonprofit partners-Turning Point and Meridian Behavioral Services